 EVT

 All EVT procedures were performed by the same experienced endoscopist (XS) at our department[22,23].
-EVL and endoscopic cyanoacrylate glue injection (ECGI) are the first-line choices for the management of esophageal and gastric varices, respectively.
-Endoscopic injection sclerotherapy (EIS) is performed, if EVL is technically difficult, where active massive bleeding impairs visualization or local scar tissue prevents adequate aspiration of esophageal varices into the cap to achieve ligation.
-Indication (i.e., treatment of AVB and primary and secondary prophylaxis of variceal bleeding) and type (i.e., EVL, ECGI, and EIS) of EVT and endoscopic findings [i.e., grade of esophageal varices (EVs), red sign of EVs, and active bleeding under endoscopy] were reviewed.
+EVL and endoscopic cyanoacrylate glue injection (ECGI) were the first-line choices for the management of esophageal and gastric varices, respectively.
+Endoscopic injection sclerotherapy (EIS) was performed, if EVL was technically difficult, where active massive bleeding impaired visualization or local scar tissue prevented adequate aspiration of esophageal varices into the cap to achieve ligation.
+Indication (i.e., treatment of AVB and primary and secondary prophylaxis of variceal bleeding) and type (i.e., EVL, ECGI and EIS) of EVT and endoscopic findings [i.e., grade of esophageal varices (EVs), red sign of EVs, and active bleeding under endoscopy] were reviewed.
 The use of PPIs before the index EVT and vasoactive drugs (i.e., octreotide, somatostatin, and terlipressin) after the index EVT were also reviewed.
 If a patient underwent two or more EVT procedures during the same hospitalization, only the data before the second EVT procedure would be collected.

 PPIs after the index EVT

-Postoperative use of PPIs was routinely given in all patients who underwent EVT before January 2018.
+Postoperative PPIs were routinely used in all patients who underwent EVT before January 2018.
 Since then, this attending physician has systematically reviewed the evidence and questioned the clinical significance of use of PPIs following EVT[10].
-Thus, postoperative use of PPIs would be given on demand, if a patient was diagnosed with peptic ulcers, esophageal, gastric, and/or duodenal mucosal erosions, or white nipple signs on endoscopy, developed active variceal bleeding during EVT procedures, or complained of acid-related upper gastrointestinal symptoms (i.e., heartburn and acid regurgitation).
+Thus, postoperative PPIs would be given on demand if a patient was diagnosed with peptic ulcers, esophageal, gastric, and/or duodenal mucosal erosions, or white nipple signs on endoscopy, developed active variceal bleeding during EVT procedures, or complained of acid-related upper gastrointestinal symptoms (i.e., heartburn and acid regurgitation).
 Enrollment period, type (i.e., esomeprazole and pantoprazole), route (i.e., intravenous and oral), dosage (i.e., 40 mg once daily, 40 mg twice daily, and 80 mg twice daily), date of starting and discontinuation, and duration of PPIs after the index EVT were reviewed.
 These data were extracted until post-EVT GIB, the second EVT procedure, or discharge, whichever came first.

 Grouping

 Patients were divided into PPIs and non-PPIs groups.
-The PPIs group was defined as patients who had started to receive PPIs within 24 h after the index EVT for at least one day before post-EVT GIB, the second EVT procedure, or discharge, whichever came first.
+The PPIs group was defined as patients who had started on PPIs within 24 h after the index EVT for at least one day before post-EVT GIB, the second EVT procedure, or discharge, whichever came first.
 The non-PPIs group was defined as patients who had not received PPIs after the index EVT until post-EVT GIB, the second EVT procedure, or discharge, whichever came first (Figure 1).

 Outcomes